FACTBOX-Rugby-Reaction to the draw for the 2023 Rugby World Cup | Sports-Games

 FACTBOX-Rugby-Reaction to the draw for the 2023 Rugby World Cup

-Following is a selection of quotes following the draw for the 2023 Rugby World Cup on Monday: French President Emmanuel Macron
+Following is a selection of quotes following the draw on Monday for the 2023 Rugby World Cup in France: French President Emmanuel Macron

 "France is a rugby loving country.
 We are preparing for this event at a very tough time.
 The nation is behind France.
 Everyone is suffering at the moment with us.
 The COVID-19 crisis is terrible.
 "In 2023, we want to offer the best of France: the French way of life - friendliness, gastronomy, parties and culture."